Connecting Cambridgeshire is hosted by Cambridgeshire County Council.

-Cambridgeshire County Council seeks to ensure that information contained in these pages is accurate.
+Connecting Cambridgeshire seeks to ensure that information contained in these pages is accurate.
 However, no liability, other than in respect of death or personal injury, or responsibility is accepted arising from reliance upon the information contained in these pages or any other information accessed via this site, including without limitation for information reached via links on this site to external sites.

 Connecting Cambridgeshire and Cambridgeshire County Council hold and process personal data in accordance with all current legislation relating to data protection.